ahsansoftengineer/sb/CLI_.NET.md

 ### What does dotnet run under the hood?
 - dotnet run 4 things
 1. restore based on project.cs -> Download Dependencies
-2. build -> compiled the application
+2. build -> compiled the App
 3. run the project
 4. Open the Default Browser and Load the page